ShimantoKabir/ApiAccessManagementSystem/README.md

 # ApiAccessManagementSystem
-A role and permission based API access management system.
+A role and endpoint based API access management system.